espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

 Software Stack
 ^^^^^^^^^^^^^^

-The ESP-WIFI-MESH software stack is built atop the Wi-Fi Driver/FreeRTOS and may use the LwIP Stack in some instances (i.e. the root node).
+The ESP-WIFI-MESH software stack is built atop the Wi-Fi Driver/FreeRTOS and may use the LwIP Stack in some instances (i.e., the root node).
 The following diagram illustrates the ESP-WIFI-MESH software stack.

 .. _mesh-going-to-software-stack: